-New York City Department Of Education has filed 348 labor condition applications for H1B visa and 186 labor certifications for green card between fiscal year 2011 and 2013.
+New York City Department Of Education has filed 348 labor condition applications for H1B visa and 186 labor certifications for green card from fiscal year 2011 to 2013.
 New York City Department Of Education was ranked 251 among all visa sponsors.
 Please note that 6 LCA for H1B Visa and 146 LC for green card have been denied or withdrawn during the same period.

-New York City Department Of Education had filed 87 LCAs and 1136 LCs between fiscal year 2001 and 2010.
+New York City Department Of Education had filed 87 LCA and 1136 LC from fiscal year 2001 to 2010.
 Click here to view filing history

 and proffered salaries